Lydia Forson cries out, shows tomatoes and onions she bought for GH¢10 and GH¢2

 Tomatoes : GH¢10 Onions : GH¢2.
 How are we surviving?

 Lydia Forson is not the only person who has lamented the rising cost of farm produce on the market.
-One Ghanaian took to A Ghanaian man, identified as Robert Quaye, who bought a container of tomatoes for GH¢200 at the market and was surprised at how many tomatoes he got in return.
+A Ghanaian man, identified as Robert Quaye, who bought a container of tomatoes for GH¢200 at the market and was surprised at how many tomatoes he got in return.

 Reactions to Lydia Forson's post on X